firebolt-db/godocs/docs/Reference/object-identifiers.md

 3. After the first character, subsequent characters can be letters, underscores, digits (0-9).
 4. columns can also contain dollar signs ($)

-Qouted identifiers can contain any UTF-8 letter
+Qouted identifiers can contain any UTF-8 letter.

 ## Unquoted identifiers